How a QPRT Can Help Reduce Estate Tax

 1. You no longer own the house: Once your designated trust term ends, you legally lose access.
 However, you may rent the residence from your beneficiary at fair market value, which would help transfer additional assets to your heirs without affecting your annual gift exclusion.

-2. You must outlive the trust term: A QPRT is a "bet-to-live" strategy, meaning you must survive the trust term for it to be legally binding.
+2. You must outlive the trust term: A QPRT is a "bet-to-live" strategy, meaning you must survive the trust term to receive the estate tax advantages.
 If not, the property is returned to the taxable estate.

 3. You could face higher property taxes: Depending on where you live, transferring your property to a QPRT could nullify any state and local property tax exemptions, meaning you would be responsible for potentially higher property taxes during the trust's term.